-Our premier outing this year, on Thursday, July 13, will be to Conner Prairie, an interactive history park in Fishers, Indiana.
-Children will learn about and participate in activities related to 19th-century life in Indiana.
+Now, our premier outing this year, on Thursday, July 13, will be to Conner Prairie, an interactive history park in Fishers, Indiana.
+So, children will learn about and participate in activities related to 19th-century life in Indiana.
 The highlight of the day will be a helium balloon ride more than 300 feet above the park.
 No need to worry: The balloon is filled with inert helium gas, is tethered to the ground with a steel cable, and has an enclosed basket for safety.

 Registration options for both youth and chaperones who wish to participate include: through your convention registration at www.fmca.com/conventions-64/indianapolis-2017/family-registration.html; by calling (800) 543-3622 and asking to speak with someone in the Events Department; or by filling out the Youth Program sign-up form and returning it to FMCA’s Events Department (8291 Clough Pike, Cincinnati, OH 45244; email: firstname.lastname@example.org; fax: 800-543-4717).

 Once you arrive in Indianapolis for the convention, visit the Youth Program Registration desk in the Information Center to check in your children.
 Registration will be open Tuesday, July 11, from noon to 5:00 p.m. and Wednesday, July 12, from 9:00 a.m. to 5:00 p.m.